 Home has always been in the Dallas, Texas area where I live, work, play and share a studio with my wife, social director, and high school sweetheart, Judy.
-Our suburban home seems to be more of a rural country farm, with our koi pond, lots of koi, our cats – Beanie and Sam, and a flock of urban bantam chickens.
+Our suburban home seems to be more of a rural country farm, with our koi pond, lots of koi, our cat – Samwise (aka Sam), and a flock of bantam chickens.

-Drawing my inspiration from colors and patterns in nature, I primarily work with the millefiori technique.
+Drawing my inspiration from animals, colors and patterns in nature, I primarily work with the millefiori technique.
 Millefiori (Italian for “thousand flowers”), also known as caning, is an old glassworks technique arranging different colored glass rods to make an image, heated and stretched, then sliced for a repeatable pattern.
-Posted on my gallery is Jon Anderson’s demonstration video of this technique with fimo.
+Imagine oil painting in 3-D.

 So, come on in, stay a while.
 Check out the gallery and current projects.
-Like us on Facebook!
+Like us on Facebook and Instagram!